mmplisskin/d.o.-rails-droplet-deploy/README.md

 ***
 Take note of the rails user password from the welcome banner/login screen.

-Run Updates, install important ruby dependencies that may be missing and git...
+install important ruby dependencies that may be missing and git...
 This may take a while.

 ```
-apt-get update
 apt-get install ruby-dev zlib1g-dev --yes
-apt-get install git -- yes
+apt-get install git --yes
 gem update
 ```